 The budget model specifically has a community support fund that is distributed outside the model metrics to help support colleges that are important to OSU’s mission, but that do not generate enough revenue through their activities to support their own costs.
 The more specialized a college is, or the higher its cost structure because of the nature of the research and teaching it conducts, the more likely it is to need some community support funding.
 This community support funding is essentially a cross-subsidy from other units on the campus.
 The College of Veterinary Medicine is such an example. (back to top)

 The manner in which revenues are distributed should not be the only consideration driving academic program decision making, whether at the college or department level.
-Mission, student need, faculty expertise, reputation and other factors must also influence decisions.
+Mission, student need, faculty expertise, reputation, and other factors must also influence decisions.

-When this type of budgeting approach is first implemented, there is a tendency for academic units to consider how to “poach” credit hours from other units, in order to increase their own revenues.
+When this type of budgeting approach is first implemented, there is a tendency for academic units to consider how to “poach” credit hours from other units, to increase their own revenues.
 If the university’s overall enrollment is not increasing, this will essentially be a seesaw strategy with units’ budgets constantly shifting back and forth.

-As always, good leadership at the college, school and department levels, and a robust faculty-led curricular oversight process, is important in countering any incentives to chase credit hours.
+As always, good leadership at the college, school and department levels, and a robust faculty-led curricular oversight process is important in countering any incentives to chase credit hours.
 Decisions to approve new courses and new programs must be made based on their academic merits and the resources available, not one or the other.
 The Faculty Senate, the Provost’s Council of Deans and faculty and leadership discussions in colleges, schools and departments are important venues for raising and discussing concerns and conflicts over curriculum development.

 What is most important is the recognition that what makes the most long-term difference in the university’s budget is overall enrollment.
-OSU’s long run enrollment potential depends on offering a comprehensive mix of high quality academic programs.
+OSU’s long run enrollment potential depends on offering a comprehensive mix of high-quality academic programs.
 Part of the reason that the model was referred to as “Shared Responsibility Budgeting” was to emphasize that growth anywhere at OSU benefits everyone, as some part of all revenues are shared.
 The largest benefit goes to the unit that grows, but there is some shared support for everyone.
 This is not true of full RCM models. (back to top)

 The staff of the Office of Budget and Fiscal Planning is prepared to hold discussions with any individuals, unit leaders, and campus groups to talk through the conceptual or technical aspects of the university’s budgeting approach and allocation model.
 There is a Community of Practice being convened to include all of the financial analysts for the colleges, as well as Budget and Fiscal Planning staff to provide a local point of contact for questions.
-All data in the model, as well as notes explaining its elements, are available on Office of Budget and Fiscal Planning website.
+All data in the model, as well as notes explaining its elements, are available on the Office of Budget and Fiscal Planning website.
 You can contact Sherman.Bloomer@oregonstate.edu or Nicole.Real@oregonstate.edu with questions or a request for a meeting. (back to top)